Hydrodynamics of Immiscible Binary Fluids with Viscosity Contrast: A multiparticle collision dynamics approach: Model

 \subsection{Simulation parameters}

 In what follows, lengths are measured in units of $a$, mass in units of $m$, and energy in units of the thermal energy $k_{B}T$.
 We use therefore the units

-for time, $t_0$, kinematic viscosity, $\nu_0$, and viscosity, $\eta_0$, respectively.
+for time, $t_0$, velocity, $v_0$, and viscosity, $\eta_0$, respectively.
 Note that $t_0$ is equal to the ratio of cell size $a$ and thermal velocity $v_{th}=\sqrt{k_BT/m}$.
+In these units, the sound velocity in both fluids is equal to one.
 The average number of particles per collision cell is selected as $\av{N_c}=10$, implying equal mean number and mass densities of the $A$ and $B$ fluids, and the rotation angle is set to $\alpha=130^\circ$.
 The collision time steps are taken as $h_A=h_B/5=0.02\times t_0$.
-These parameters determine the fluid transport properties in the bulk region, e.g., the shear viscosities are $\eta_A=41.2\;\!\eta_0$ and $\eta_B=8.7\;\!\eta_0$ \cite{kap00,ihl01,ihl05b,nog07b,Winkler2009,huang2015}, giving the viscosity ratio $\eta_B/\eta_A \approx 0.21$.
-With the mass density $\rho= \langle N_c\rangle\;\!m/a^3$, the corresponding kinematic viscosities are $\nu_A/\nu_0=4.12$ and $\nu_B/\nu_0=0.87$.
-The related dimensionless Schmidt numbers are $Sc_A =\nu_A/D_A=400$ and $Sc_B =\nu_B/D_B=17$, expressing that the viscous diffusion of (transversal) momentum in the fluid is distinctly faster than diffusive mass transport, with the latter characterized by the mass diffusion coefficients $D_A=(h_A/h_B)D_B\propto D_0$ of fluid $A$ and $B$ particles, respectively, where $D_0=a^2/t_0$ is the unit of mass diffusion.
+With the mass density $\rho= \langle N_c\rangle\;\!m/a^3$, the corresponding kinematic viscosities are $\nu_A/\nu_0=4.12$ and $\nu_B/\nu_0=0.87$, where $\nu_0 = \eta_0a^3/m$.
+This yields the kinematic viscosity ratio $\mu^2 = \nu_A/\nu_B= 4.74$.
+The related dimensionless Schmidt numbers are $Sc_A =\nu_A/D_A=400$ and $Sc_B =\nu_B/D_B=17$, expressing that the viscous diffusion of (transversal) momentum in the fluid is distinctly faster than diffusive mass transport, with the latter characterized by the mass diffusion coefficients $D_A=(h_A/h_B)D_B$ of fluid $A$ and $B$ particles, respectively.
 Simulations are performed using periodic boundary conditions, applied in sections~\ref{sec:shear} and \ref{sec:hydro_corr} to a cubic simulation box of length $L/a = 39$ and $80$, respectively, and in section~\ref{sec:mobility} to a rectangular box of lengths $2\;\!L_x/a=2\;\!L_y/a=L_z/a =80$.
 The latter embeds a colloidal sphere of radius $R=2.5a$.